Ericsson/ecchronos/docs/METRICS.md

 * FailedRepairTasks

     The counter for the repair tasks that have failed for the table.
-    A repair task is the repair of one virtual node (or token range).
+    A repair task is the repair of one vnode (or token range).

 * SucceededRepairTasks

     The counter for the repair tasks that have succeeded for the table.
-    A repair task is the repair of one virtual node (or token range).
+    A repair task is the repair of one vnode (or token range).

 #### Examples